Keyboard shortcuts

 Adding a package — priority order

-Choose the first layer that applies:
+Choose the first layer that applies.
+Native installers first, Homebrew as fallback:

 1. cargo — Rust crates

-# packages/cargo.txt
+# Add to packages/cargo.txt

 ripgrep